The Weighted $L^p$ Minkowski Problem: The case of negative p

-We deduce that $\lim_{\ell\to\infty} -p\Omega_v(K_\ell) = 0$, contradicting \eqref{eq:vanishes}. \end{proof}
+We deduce that $\lim_{\ell\to\infty} -p\Omega_\nu(K_\ell) = 0$, contradicting \eqref{eq:vanishes}. \end{proof}

-We now recall some classical facts concerning Monge-Amp\`ere equations.
-Suppose we have $K\in\kno$ and a Borel measure $\nu$ on $\sn$ such that
+To establish our next set of results, we will use the theory of partial differential equations (and, more specifically, Monge-Amp\`ere equations) in conjunction with an approximation argument.
+Suppose that we have $K\in\kno$ and a Borel measure $\nu$ on $\sn$ such that

-where $\mu$ is a Borel measure on $\R^n$ with density $\phi$ that contains $\partial K$ in its Lebesgue set.
+where $\mu$ is a Borel measure on $\R^n$ with density $\phi$ whose Lebesgue set contains $\partial K$.
 If $\nu$ has strictly positive density $f$ on $\sn$ and $K$ has $C^2$ smooth boundary, then this rewrites as the following Monge-Amp\`ere equation: